alodahl/project-timer/to-do.md

 - Delete "add time" inputs from modal.
 - "edit timer" button edits and deletes
 - Make "start time" into dropdown calendar input
+- Save everything, make a pull request, merge to master.

+### SERVER SIDE:
+- check out a new branch.
+And start working on server.js.
+- Maybe copy server.js from blogpost as starting point